Immigration to Denmark: Education

 Educational levels generally differ between immigrants and people of Danish origin.
 Whereas the former on average have come to Denmark with lower educational levels than the incumbent population, the differences both for younger generations of immigrants themselves and for their descendants growing up in Denmark are generally diminishing through a catch-up effect.

-In 2021, among people aged 25-64 years, the share of immigrants with a university-level education (lang videregående uddannelse) was considerably higher than for people of Danish origin: For Western immigrants, the percentage was 26% for men and 32% for women, and for non-Western immigrants the corresponding figures were 16% for men and 15% for women, whereas for people of Danish origin the figures were 14% and 15%, respectively.
+In 2021, among people aged 25–64 years, the share of immigrants with a university-level education (lang videregående uddannelse) was considerably higher than for people of Danish origin: For Western immigrants, the percentage was 26% for men and 32% for women, and for non-Western immigrants the corresponding figures were 16% for men and 15% for women, whereas for people of Danish origin the figures were 14% and 15%, respectively.
 Conversely, a vocational education is less frequent among immigrants than for people of Danish origin.
 Relatively more 25-64-year old immigrants from non-Western countries had only primary education (32% of the men and 29% of the women) than people of Danish origin (18% for men and 13% for women), whereas Western immigrants had the smallest share (8% of the men and 6% of the women).

 For 30-year-old descendants from Non-western countries (i.e. people born in Denmark with immigrant parents), the share of people having a professional education was 57% for men and 77% for women compared to 76% for men and 83% for women of Danish origin in 2021.
-The gap was decreasing over time, however, the share for non-Western descendants havin increased by 6 percentage points for women and by 16 percentage points for men since 2011.
-At the same time, among people aged 20-29 years, the share of non-Western descendants who were presently taking an education was higher than for people of Danish origin (37% compared to 35% for men and 46% compared to 41% for women).
+The gap was decreasing over time, however, the share for non-Western descendants having increased by 6 percentage points for women and by 16 percentage points for men since 2011.
+At the same time, among people aged 20–29 years, the share of non-Western descendants who were presently taking an education was higher than for people of Danish origin (37% compared to 35% for men and 46% compared to 41% for women).
 In 2022 Statistics Denmark examined in particular the educational choices of non-Western descendants aged 22 years and concluded that they had eliminated the difference in educational levels to people of Danish origin of the same age.

+By November 2025 a tenfold increase in international student visa for Nepal and Bangladesh since 2019 was reported, reaching 2.146 in 2024.
+Roskilde University in particular allowed many students and associated family members into the country.
+The opposition claimed, that universities were running their own immigration policy undermining government policies.
+A series of more stringent access restrictions at universities and a ban for spouses followed in late 2025, taking effect in 2026.